Observability

 Metrics

-The endpoint http://localhost:9050/metrics exposes Prometheus-formatted metrics including:
+The web process exposes Prometheus-formatted metrics at http://localhost:9050/metrics.

 Generative AI Metrics